On behalf of The Law Office of Gustavo E. Frances, P.A.

 For vehicles, couples and their attorneys can use a variety of valuation services that are available online to reach a fair amount.
 For other items, such as furniture, appliances, tools, and more, the value of these amounts will typically be the value that they would sell for at a yard sale or other type of similar sale situation.
 The cost of these items new or the replacement value would not be a fair assessment for smaller property items.

 Let Us Help With Your Divorce Property Division Case

 If you are going through a divorce and are struggling to determine how the marital property will be divided between you and your spouse, you need to speak to a property division lawyer in Fort Lauderdale about your case as soon as possible.
 Property division is often the most contentious part of a divorce process, and you need to be sure that the property is valued correctly.
-At The Law Office Of Gustavo E. Frances, P.A., you can count on our attorney that understands every aspect of this process.
+At The Law Office Of Gustavo E. Frances, P.A., you can count on our experienced attorney that understands every aspect of this process.
 Let us help you get through this in the most equitable manner possible.
 You can contact us for a free consultation of your case by clicking here or calling 954-533-2756.